nf-core/rnaseq/docs/README.md

-# NGI-RNAseq Documentation
+# nfcore/RNAseq Documentation

-The NGI-RNAseq documentation is split into the following files:
+The nfcore/RNAseq documentation is split into the following files:

 1. [Installation](installation.md)